 3) Still on the matching, in the CASCADE3 reference [34] one can read that final-state radiation (FSR) is performed using the relevant PYTHIA6 routines.
-The subtraction terms for the MC@NLO matching should then be the HERWIG6 ones for initial-state radiation (ISR) (assuming CASCADE3 = HERWIG6 in that case), and the PYTHIA6 ones for FSR.
-Have the authors implemented such a mixed set of subtraction terms, or have they activated special options to this aim in MadGraph5_aMC@NLO?
+The subtraction terms for the MC@NLO matching should then be the HERWIG6

 I urge the authors to discuss this point explicitly in the letter: from the current text, it seems the HERWIG6 subtraction terms are applied to FSR as well, which would spoil NLO accuracy in presence of FSR.